t-b/inferno/docs/README.md

 A command line tool for controlling MultiClampCommander and Clampex and saving data.

 Inferno is an open source project licensed under the MIT license.
-Source code is availble at [http://github.com/tgbugs/inferno](http://github.com/tgbugs/inferno).
+Source code is available at [http://github.com/tgbugs/inferno](http://github.com/tgbugs/inferno).

 A pretty version of this README is available at: https://github.com/tgbugs/inferno/tree/dev/docs/README.md